Aase Olesen: Career

 Olesen stood for election for the Danish Social Liberal Party in the Hillerød constituency at the 1977 Danish general election but she was not elected since the party suffered a heavy defeat.
 She obtained election to the Folketing for the second time, when she was elected to represent the Frederiksborg County for the Danish Social Liberal Party in the Folketing on 23 October 1979.
 Olesen also occasionally wrote songs during this period and opposed the European Community.
 She served as Minister of Social Affairs in the government of Poul Schlüter between 3 June 1988 and 18 December 1990, and she was one of the Danish Social Liberal Party's first women government ministers.
 Olesen supported voluntary social work for young people and attempted to legislate a ban on smoking and the workplace in public since she was an avid anti-smoker.

 After the 1990 Danish general election, she resigned from the Folketing and she then lost her ministerial post.
 When a social committee was established by Schlüter in 1991, Olesen was appointed the committee's chair by Schlüter, which put forward recommendations to reform Denmark's whole social field to further simplify it.
 The commission produced 20 presentations and reports on multiple sub-areas, of which she attempted to address some taboos and expressed hope she wanted to eliminate some increase in income transfers and all demands should be placed on social benefit claimants.
 The commission's recommendations were implemented into social policy law in 1993.
 From 1995 to 2008, she was chair of Kofoeds School's board.
 Olesen was deputy chair of the Association of Former members of parliament and a member of the board of the Red Cross' Odd Fellow Order's Children's Fund.
 She was also chair of the Arbejdsmarkedets Feriefond that she stood down from in 2008.
-She was a co-signator of an 2007 open letter asking the party's parliamentary group to support a referendum on the Treaty of Lisbon.
+She was a co-signator of a 2007 open letter asking the party's parliamentary group to support a referendum on the Treaty of Lisbon.